omidk414/Project-3-Data-Visualization-and-Engineering/README.md

 4. **Bias Mitigation**:
    - **Inclusivity**: The project includes a wide range of countries and Olympic events to provide a comprehensive view of the data.
 This helps in avoiding skewed analysis that might arise from focusing only on certain regions or periods.

+## Analysis
+We explored various factors that could potentially influence a country's medal count, such as GDP, population, and even the advantages of hosting the Olympics.
+In our analysis, we identified notable trends for countries like the United States, China, and India.
+Although both China and India have large populations and significant wealth, China consistently wins more medals, suggesting that population and wealth alone are not decisive factors.
+This observation led us to reconsider our initial hypothesis regarding the impact of these factors on Olympic success.

+We also hypothesized that the United States may have a stronger support system for sports, including more after-school programs, greater parental involvement, and nation wide competitions.
+Whereas, India might lack similar focus and infrastructure.
+Cultural preferences for certain sports, such as cricket in India, hockey in Canada, or table tennis in China, can influence the allocation of funding and resources.

+Our research also revealed how historical and political contexts, such as the Cold War, significantly impacted international competitions and Olympic outcomes.
+Overall, this analysis deepened our understanding of the complex interplay between socio-economic, cultural, and political factors in shaping Olympic success.

 ### Collaborators
 Omid Khan - omidk414@gmail.com - omidk414\